Varicose veins are swollen and enlarged veins that are usually purple or blue and may bulge and look twisted. They usually develop in the legs.

 - Endovenous laser treatment.
 A procedure in which a small laser fibre is inserted into the vein.
 Pulses of laser light are delivered inside the vein, which causes the vein to collapse.
 The procedure is done as an outpatient under local anaesthesia and you may notice some bruising.

 - Radiofrequency ablation.
-A small catheter is inserted into the vein which delivers radiofrequency energy to the vein wall, causing it to heat, collapse and seal shut.
+A small catheter is inserted into the vein that delivers radiofrequency energy to the vein wall, causing it to heat, collapse and seal shut.
 The procedure is generally done as an outpatient or in a specialist’s consulting room and may be done under local anaesthesia.

 - Surgery.
 Surgical techniques to treat varicose veins include ligation (tying off of a vein) and stripping (removal of a long segment of vein).
 Another procedure, ambulatory phlebectomy, allows for the removal of large surface veins through very small incisions that do not need stitches.
 Surgery may be performed using local, spinal or general anaesthesia.
 Most patients return home the same day as the procedure.
 Surgery is generally used to treat large varicose veins.
 In July 2013, The National Institute for Health and Care Excellence (NICE) recommended that people with severe varicose veins should be offered heat energy and laser treatment as an alternative to surgery.
 NICE recommends that surgery should only be considered if neither of these treatments is suitable.